Ann Stacks

 2015-2021

-Recognizing, Reflecting and REsponding to Infant Toddler Cues: An Integrated Parent-Teacher Intervention to support Social Emotional Development through Caregiver Mindfulness and Sensitivity
+Recognizing, Reflecting and Responding to Infant Toddler Cues: An Integrated Parent-Teacher Intervention to support Social Emotional Development through Caregiver Mindfulness and Sensitivity

 Funding: The Administration for Children and Families, Office of Planning, Research and Evaluation